Felt (Anchor & Braille album): Release and promotion

 Felt is the first release on Christian's own record label, Wood Water Records.
 Wood Water is distributed by Anberlin's record label Universal Music Group.
 The album's title was explained by Christian in a press release by the label, "I named the record Felt at the request of a friend because the meaning, much like the songs on the record, has two different levels; a surface and a deeper.
 The first meaning of the word ‘Felt’ is the past tense of the word ‘feels’ because these songs are all past memories, which I have learned, mourned, and grown from.
-The second meaning of ‘felt’ is the fabric which connotates a very sensual imagery, hopefully much like the music and melodies themselves."
+The second meaning of ‘felt’ is the fabric which connotes a very sensual imagery, hopefully much like the music and melodies themselves."

 The album was completed in 2008 and was initially expected to be released sometime in the fall after four years of work on the album.
 However, due to Christian's touring duties with Anberlin to promote their album New Surrender and the fact that Christian wanted to tour the Anchor & Braille material, he chose to wait until he had completed his commitments with Anberlin.

 Anchor & Braille toured the US in July with Copeland, Sherwood, Meese and Barcelona.
 Prior to the album's release, a full stream was made available on the Anchor & Braille MySpace page.
 The album was released on August 4, 2009.